Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Protocol-specific results

 Finally, consider the regime $b\geq1$.
 Now $\frac{\partial h}{\partial p}$ has a different root $p''=1/b$ due to the second bracket in \eqref{eq:QP_derivative}.
 Again, this can be shown to correspond to a maximum of $\overline{\rchi}$ and we can write $\overline{\rchi}>1$ for $0<p\leq1/b$. \end{proof}

-\begin{proposition}[Scaling of Probabilistic Error Cancellation with local depolarizing noise] Consider tensor-product local depolarizing noise with local depolarizing probability $p$ to act in $L$ instances through a depth $L$ circuit as in Eq.~\ref{eq:noisystate}.
+\begin{proposition}[Scaling of Probabilistic Error Cancellation with local depolarizing noise] Consider tensor-product local depolarizing noise with local depolarizing probability $p$ acting in $L$ instances through a depth $L$ circuit as in Eq.~\eqref{eq:noisystate}.
 Suppose that the effect of this noise is to cause cost concentration

 for some constant $A$ and noise parameter $q\in [0,1)$.
 The optimal quasiprobability method to mitigate the depolarizing noise in the circuit yields

 where $0\leq Q(p)\leq 1$ for all $p$.
 Thus, the average relative resolvability has unfavourable scaling with system size. \end{proposition}